Steven-Dawson18/american-ale-house/TESTING.md

    + Test users can view the Product details page
    + Test superuser can access the add a product page
    + Test non superuser can't access the add a product page
-   + Test a superuser can delete a product
-   + Test a non superuser can't delete a product
    + Test a logged in user can add a review to a product
-   + Test a logged in user can update a review on a product
-   + Test a logged in user can delete a review on a product

 ### Profiles App